War crimes during the final stages of the Sri Lankan civil war: Accusations

 International organisations such as Amnesty International and Human Rights Watch have accused both sides in Sri Lanka's long-running conflict of deliberately putting civilians at risk to pursue military objectives.
 Nearly 70,000 people were displaced due to aerial bombardment and artillery attacks by government forces in Mullaitivu and Kilinochchi, the organisations said.
 And in the LTTE-controlled Vanni area, the Tigers have hindered thousands of families from moving to safer places by imposing a strict pass system and, in some instances, forcing some family members to stay behind to ensure the return of the rest of the family.
-These measures seem designed in part to use civilians as a buffer against government forces - a serious violation of international humanitarian law.
+These measures seem designed in part to use civilians as a buffer against government forces – a serious violation of international humanitarian law.
 "Both sides to this long conflict have again shown that they will jeopardise the lives of thousands of ordinary people in the pursuit of military objectives," said Amnesty International spokesperson Yolanda Foster.
 "In the absence of independent international monitors, Sri Lankan civilians lack protection and remain at the mercy of two forces with long records of abuse."
 Brad Adams, Asia director for Human Rights Watch said "The LTTE claims to be fighting for the Tamil people, but it is responsible for much of the suffering of civilians in the Vanni.
 As the LTTE loses ground to advancing government forces, their treatment of the very people they say they are fighting for is getting worse.
 By refusing to allow people their basic rights to freedom of movement, the LTTE has trapped hundreds of thousands of civilians in a dangerous war zone.
 Trapped in the LTTE's iron fist, ordinary Tamils are forcibly recruited as fighters and forced to engage in dangerous labor near the front lines".

-The Sri Lankan government has furiously rejected all claims that its forces committed war crimes.
+The Sri Lankan government has vehemently rejected all claims that its forces committed war crimes.
 In a June 2010 speech, President Rajapaksa insisted that his soldiers did not kill a single civilian.
 "Our troops carried a gun in one hand and a copy of the human rights charter in the other," the president said.
 These statements are at odds with multiple independent sources; the United Nations itself has said that at least 7,000 ethnic Tamil civilians died in the first four months of last year, just before the government claimed final victory over the Tigers, and high-level United States officials have said, "The US has strong, credible allegations of evidence of atrocities during the prosecution of the war against the Tamil Tigers."